-All Members, whether municipal councillors or appointed representatives of a municipality, are expected to conduct themselves in a manner that reflects positively on the Authority.
+All Members, whether municipal councillors or appointed representatives of a municipality or whether appointed by the Minister as a representative of the agricultural sector, are expected to conduct themselves in a manner that reflects positively on the Authority.

 All Members shall serve in a conscientious and diligent manner.
-No Member shall use the influence of office for any purpose other than for the exercise of his/her official duties.
+No Member shall use the influence of office for any purpose other than for the exercise of their official duties.